Student loan Discharge and Forgiveness for Disability

-A new federal student loan under the Direct Loan program or a new TEACH Grant.
+You take a new federal student loan under the Direct Loan program or a new TEACH Grant.

-A notification from the Social Security Administration that states that you are no longer considered disabled or that your next scheduled disability review will not be in 5 to 7 years from the date of the last Social security administration disability determination.
+A notification from the Social Security Administration that states that you are no longer considered disabled or that your next scheduled disability review will not be in 5 to 7 years from the date of the last Social security administration disability determination

 The poverty guidelines and the amounts for the same are updated every year by the department of health and human services.
 Nelnet will send you a notification regarding the same and the current poverty guidelines and update amounts during the years following the post-discharge monitoring time period.

-But if you are a veteran that was discharged of his loans through the approval based on your veteran affairs documentation you won't be subject to the post-discharge monitoring time period.
+If you are a veteran that was discharged of his loans through the approval based on your veteran affairs documentation you won't be subject to the post-discharge monitoring time period.

 What happens if my obligation to repay my loans or satisfy my TEACH Grant service obligation is reinstated?